Ivica Raguž: Playing career

 Raguž played in the National Soccer League in 1991 with Toronto Croatia, where he received the league's MVP award.
 In 1992, he played with NK Zadar of the Croatian First Football League in 1992.
 In 1994, he went abroad to play in the American Professional Soccer League with the Toronto Rockets.
-He made his debut for Toronto on July 27, 1994 against Montreal Impact.
+He made his debut for Toronto on 27 July 1994 against Montreal Impact.

-He later played in the newly formed S.League with the Singapore Armed Forces FC, where he formed an instrumental triumvirate with fellow Croatian imports Velimir Crljen, and Jure Ere.
-In his debut season he was named the Player of the Year.
-During his tenure with SAFFC he won a league title, Singapore Cup, and the Singapore FA Cup.
-In 1999, he returned to Croatia to play with NK Slaven Belupo.
-The following season he had another season in Singapore with Woodlands Wellington FC.
+Raguž later played in the newly formed S.League with the Singapore Armed Forces, where he formed an instrumental triumvirate with fellow Croatian imports Velimir Crljen and Jure Ere.
+In his debut season, he was named the 'Player of the Year' receiving the award.
+During his tenure with SAFFC, he won the league title, Singapore Cup, and the Singapore FA Cup.

+In 1999, Raguž returned to Croatia to play with Slaven Belupo.
+The following season. he had another season in Singapore with Woodlands Wellington.

-After a brief stint with Woodlands he returned to his former club Zadar for the 2001-02 season.
+After a brief stint with Woodlands Wellington, he returned to his former club Zadar for the 2001–02 season.
 In 2003, he returned to Toronto Croatia to play in the Canadian Professional Soccer League.